Director of Orchestral Activities

 Jacob Harrison serves as the Director of Orchestral Activities and Associate Professor of Music at Iowa State University.
 In addition to conducting the ISU Symphony and Chamber Orchestras, Dr. Harrison teaches beginning and advanced undergraduate conducting.
 In 2014, Dr. Harrison received two awards for his teaching at ISU.
 At the university level, he was awarded the Early Achievement in Teaching.
 Additionally, he was named the 2014 Shakeshaft Master Teacher by the College of Liberal Arts and Sciences.

 A versatile conductor, Dr. Harrison is an articulate and committed advocate for the performance of the great symphonic repertoire, opera and musical theater, the music of chamber orchestras, and contemporary music.
 A sought after conductor, clinician, and educator, Dr. Harrison is a regular guest conductor with professional orchestras, honor ensembles, and music festivals throughout the country.
-Upcoming engagements include leading the Phoenix Symphony with the Arizona Ballet, returning to lead the Chattanooga Symphony and Opera in its annual Home for the Holidays concert series, as well as leading the 2016 Iowa All-State Orchestra.
+In December Dr. Harrison will return Phoenix to lead performances of The Nutcracker with Ballet Arizona and the Phoenix Symphony.
+He has also been a repeated guest conductor with the Chattanooga Symphony and Opera.
+Dr. Harrison recently conducted the Iowa All-State Orchestra, and in 2018, he will lead All-State Orchestras in North Carolina and Arizona.

 In recent years, he has worked with orchestras in Arizona, Kentucky, Illinois, Indiana, Michigan, Missouri, Nebraska, New Mexico, Tennessee, and Texas.
 In Iowa, he has been the guest conductor for many honor festival orchestras including the Northwest Iowa Honor Orchestra Festival, the Northeast Iowa Honor Orchestra Festival, the Metro Honor Orchestra Festival, and the Iowa Junior Honors Orchestra Festival.
 Dr. Harrison is also regularly invited to clinic high school orchestra programs across the state.